JarateKing/TF2-Hud-Reference/0-TUTORIAL/6-Hudlayout.md

 ## Adding Elements

 Hudlayout is also a good spot to add new elements that will always appear while ingame.
-One of the most popular uses for this is custom crosshairs:
+One of the most popular uses for this is custom crosshairs, which usually takes the form of labels or imagepanels.
+Assuming all else is set up (the font):

 ```
 	CustomCrosshair